What is a Botnet?

 One of the main ways to avoid becoming infected with malware is to continually train your staff.
 Just clicking on a link or opening an attachment from a malicious email opens up your organization to threat actors and provides an avenue to your devices, servers and network.
 Telling employees how to spot fake emails, which are increasingly sophisticated, will help stop malware from infiltrating your systems.

 Having proper security solutions in place, such as anti-malware/anti-virus can help defend your organization as well.

 What do I do if I’m part of a botnet?

 Being able to tell if you’re part of a botnet can be very difficult.
 Most malware is meant to be stealthy and includes functions to avoid detection.
 Watching network bandwidth and usage can help determine if your network is being used for something other than regular activities.
 Additionally, if your employees are complaining about slow devices—it might be because the compute power is being used for something other than your business needs.

 If you suspect you’re part of a botnet, take appropriate mitigative actions, such as changing credentials, quarantining and cleaning impacted devices and removing or disabling mechanisms that would allow the threat to persist within your environment.

 Basic cyber hygiene like software patches can help your organization avoid a lot of common vulnerabilities that many botnets rely on for access.

 How does Lumen protect customers from botnets?

-Black Lotus Labs® is the threat intelligence arm of Lumen focused on leveraging Lumen’s global network visibility to help protect customers and keep the internet clean – including from large-scale botnets cybercriminals use to wage attacks.
+Black Lotus Labs® is the threat intelligence arm of Lumen focused on leveraging the global network visibility of Lumen to help protect customers and keep the internet clean—including from large-scale botnets cybercriminals use to wage attacks.
 In fact, every month, Black Lotus Labs disrupts roughly 150 command and control nodes that serve as the brains of botnets.